TheDrakonir/drakotil/README.md

   maven { url 'https://jitpack.io' }
 }
 ```
-2. Add this project to your dependencies
+2. Add this project to your dependencies (use `master-SNAPSHOT` for the latest build or any specific version like `v1.0.0` for a specific version)
 ```gradle
 dependencies {
   implementation 'com.github.TheDrakonir:drakotil:master-SNAPSHOT'